-When a course has a prerequisite, it means a student must have certain knowledge to be enrolled in the course.
-The prior knowledge may be a skill (type 40 wpm), an ability (speaks and writes French fluently), a placement preparation score, or successful completion of a course (grade "C" or better in CHE-1A).
+When a course has a prerequisite, it means that a student must have certain knowledge to be successful in the course.
+The prior knowledge may be a skill (type 40 wpm), an ability (speaks and writes French fluently), a placement preparation score, or successful completion of a course (grade C or better in CHE-1A).
 Completion of the prerequisite is required prior to enrolling in the class.
 Students who have completed a course at another institution for which they would like credit must fill out a Prerequisite Validation Form in order to have coursework on official transcripts validated for math, English, or other prerequisites.
-If you are currently enrolled in a prerequisite course (i.e., Math 52), you will be allowed to register for the succeeding class (i.e., Math 35).
-However, if you do not pass the prerequisite course with at least a "C" grade, you will be dropped from the succeeding class.
-Successful completion of a prerequisite requires a grade of "C" or better or "P" (Pass).
-"C-", "D", "F", "FW", "NP" (No Pass), or "I" grades are not acceptable.
+If you are currently enrolled in a prerequisite course at Riverside Community College District (i.e., Math 10), you will be allowed to register for the succeeding class (i.e., Math 1A).
+However, if you do not pass the prerequisite course with at least a C grade, you will be dropped from the succeeding class.
+Successful completion of a prerequisite requires a grade of C or better or P (Pass).
+C-, D, F, FW, NC, (No Credit), NP (No Pass), or I (Incomplete) are not acceptable.
+If you are currently enrolled in a prerequisite course outside of Riverside Community College District, the course must be successfully completed with a recorded grade before requesting validation of prerequisite.